za/tango_with_django_book/17/chapters/bing_search.rst

 	#.
 In all scenarios, the template presents a search box and a search buttons within a HTML ``<form>`` for users to enter and submit their search queries.
 	#.
 If a ``results_list`` object is passed to the template's context when being rendered, the template then iterates through the object displaying the results contained within.

+To style the html we have made use of Bootstrap: panels, http://getbootstrap.com/components/#panels, list groups, http://getbootstrap.com/components/#list-group, and inline forms, http://getbootstrap.com/css/#forms-inline.

 As you will see from our corresponding view code shortly, a ``results_list`` will only be passed to the template engine when there are results to return.
 There won't be results for example when a user lands on the search page for the first time - they wouldn't have posed a query yet!